ebsaral/1234S.org/website/contents/README.md

 All texts displayed on the website categorized in different sections.
-Translations in Turkish, English, French and German.
+Translations in Turkish and English.